embarklabs/embark/site/source/_posts/2020-01-13-announcing-embark-5.md

 - `mineWhenNeeded` is now `miningMode: 'auto'`
 - `ethereumClientName` is now `client`

-We've also remove several endpoint related settings such as `host`, `port` etc. and replaced them with a single `endpoint` property.
+We've also removed several endpoint-related settings, such as `host` and `port`, and replaced them with a single `endpoint` property.
 Here's what the new defaults look like:

 ```js
 module.exports = {